DashInvests/manual/1 - Manual.md

 ### Learning

 We recognize that founders don’t have the time to plan for their own professional growth and learning, so we offer them some of that.
-We might do a training on how to create useful communication with technical teams, or invite founders to a panel on a subject we think they might care about.
+We might do training on how to create useful communication with technical teams, or invite founders to a panel on a subject we think they might care about.
 Founders can request information on Talks on topics of particular interest to them, of course.

 ### After the exit...